-The doctor will also assess range of movement and mobility in the child, evaluating the range of motion present in the spine and general mobility.
+The doctor will also assess a range of movement and mobility in the child, evaluating the range of motion present in the spine and general mobility.

 The need for a thorough diagnosis means that x-rays are recommended for all children experiencing severe or ongoing back pain.
 The bone and disc spaces of the spine will be assessed from a series of angles in order to rule-out or ascertain, the condition resulting in back pain.

 Common Conditions That Cause Back Pain in Children include:

 Spondylolysis is a relatively common cause of back pain in children who play a lot of sport.
 The resulting pain is caused by the fracture of the pars interarticularis, or pedicle, in the final lumbar vertebrae.
-Often however the injury is not detected in x-rays, so an MRI scan may be required for correct diagnosis.
+Often, however, the injury is not detected in x-rays, so an MRI scan may be required for correct diagnosis.
 The symptoms of spondylolysis are a specific low back pain, often accompanied by pain that spreads to the buttocks and thighs, accompanied by spasm of the muscles along the spine This condition is often the result of a direct injury - often from a sport, but can also be the result of repetitive movements.
 The sporting activities that are most likely to cause spondylolysis are those that require a lot of rotation and extension.
-Sports with a higher risk of causing spondylolysis include gymnastics, diving, football, ballet, weight-lifting, rowing, and weight high jumping.
+Sports with a higher risk of causing spondylolysis to include gymnastics, diving, football, ballet, weight-lifting, rowing, and weight high jumping.
 As such the main treatment for this cause of back pain is sufficient rest, and refraining from sports and movements such as rotation and hyper-extension until the pain has cleared.

 Generalised Joint Hypermobility